South Koreans cast their ballots in close-fought, divisive presidential election

 Nearly 37 percent of voters had cast their ballots early — a record number that was partly driven by fears of exposure to the coronavirus on election day.
 In a raucous campaign that was dubbed the “election of the unfavorables” because of nonstop scandals and mudslinging, some observers worried that people would be turned off from voting.

-But there are signs that there may have been an opposite effect: Turnout numbers released throughout the day show voters are on pace to meet the 20-year record set in 2017 at 77 percent of registered voters, when the country voted for a new leader after the dramatic impeachment and removal of former president Park Geun-hye.
+But there are signs of the opposite effect: Turnout numbers released throughout the day show voters are on pace to meet the 20-year record set in 2017, at 77 percent of registered voters, when the country picked a new leader after the dramatic impeachment and removal of former president Park Geun-hye.

-“This is the closest and most unpredictable presidential election that I have seen in my life,” said Kim Kyeong-gi, 86, who voted early because he was worried about covid exposure on Election Day.
-“But since this election is so neck-and-neck, every vote matters and I came out to cast mine.”
+“This is the closest and most unpredictable presidential election that I have seen in my life,” said Kim Kyeong-gi, 86, who voted early because he was worried about coronavirus exposure on election day.
+“But since this election is so neck and neck, every vote matters, and I came out to cast mine.”

-South Korea reported over 340,000 coronavirus cases on Wednesday in a record.
-With omicron spreading rapidly, South Korea took special measures to allow those who are infected with coronavirus or in mandatory quarantine after arriving in South Korea, to cast ballots after the general public voting period concludes at 6 p.m.
+South Korea reported over 340,000 coronavirus cases on Wednesdayt, a record.
+With the omicron variant spreading rapidly, South Korea took special measures to allow those who are infected or in mandatory quarantine after arriving in South Korea to cast ballots after the general public voting period concludes at 6 p.m.

 Wednesday’s election is a globally and domestically consequential contest, which will shape the future of Seoul’s relations with Pyongyang, Beijing, Washington and Tokyo amid South Korea’s growing cultural and economic influence and deepening domestic chasms over income and gender inequality.